“All tasks of the world get done with the help of the mind. Meditation is the only thing that happens when mind gets eliminated.”

 - deeper relaxation

 The key to long-term benefits, as it id with physical exercise, is repetition and daily practice.

 Whilst I was doing my research for this post I came across this great article and excellent infographic about “The Benefits of Meditation” written by Marcela De Vivo, an author at helloyoga.com.

-The infographic shows us the amazing list of advantages that meditaion bring you.
+The infographic shows us the amazing list of advantages that meditation brings you.

-As a long term advocate of the benefits of meditation I was delighted to find an infographic that illustrates, in such a easy way, how the simplicity of meditation helps to resolve and bring balance to the complexity of a every day life.
+As a long term advocate of the benefits of meditation, I was delighted to find an infographic that illustrates, in such an easy way, how the simplicity of meditation helps to resolve and bring balance to the complexity of an everyday life.